maccu71/projects/README.md

 -  Understanding different strategies in Ansible
 - `run_once` directive: Are You Sure It Runs Only Once?
 - differences between `strategy: host_pinned` and `serial:`
-- install_kubernetes.yml - Ansible playbook intended to automate installation of a Kubernetes cluster on a Ubuntu24 KVM VMs
+- `install-kubernetes-cluster.yml` - Ansible playbook intended to automate installation of a Kubernetes cluster on a Ubuntu24 KVM VMs

 **3) Python - examples:**
-- stacje.py - an application written in Python 3 that searches for available radio stations, allows you to select one from the list, starts it, and shows the name of the artist and song.
+- `stacje.py` - an application written in Python 3 that searches for available radio stations, allows you to select one from the list, starts it, and shows the name of the artist and song.
-- cwicz.py - a Python program created to track and backup my running results and display them on a nice graph, this application utilizes various Python modules.
+- `cwicz.py` - a Python program created to track and backup my running results and display them on a nice graph, this application utilizes various Python modules.

+**4) Tkinter - examples:**
+- `simple_Tkinter_monitoring.py` - a simple Python app that usues `psutil` module as well as `Tkiter` framework to produce OS stats in real time (every 1 sec but can be adjusted) with a nice GUI.

+- `1_BMI.py` - a simple app that ususes `Tkinter` framework to calculate your BMI

 **I have done much to ensure that the examples collected here work and do not have errors.
-Anyway, let me know if you spot any error or a room for improvemment here, please.
-I would be happy to know about it!**
+Anyway, let me know if you spot some errors or a room to improvemment.**

 <br/><br/>